 A grant deed is most often used by parties who do not know each other when they transfer property.
 A grant deed is different from the quitclaim deed, which is often used to during a divorce proceeding for one spouse to show they have no interest in a property.
 A grant deed offers a little less protection for the buyer than a warranty deed.
 A warranty deed adds the additional guarantee that the grantor will defend the title against any third-party claim.
 Some states choose to use grant deeds while others choose to use warranty deeds.

-You can use a free online template to create your grant deed or write your own from scratch.
+You can use an online template to create your grant deed or write your own from scratch.
 In either case, it’s a good idea to seek legal advice from a lawyer who can ensure that the document is valid.
 Every grant deed should include the following information:

 A grant deed must be filed at the office of your county assessor.